 RIDOT is committed to bringing the latest technology and innovations in traffic engineering to Rhode Island.
-It is a proven technology elesehwere in the country, including in New Hampshire, New York, Virginia, Michigan, Minnesota, Oregon, Nevada, Wisconsin, and the City of Boulder, Colorado.
+It is a proven technology elesehwere in the country, including in New Hampshire, Virginia, Michigan, Minnesota, Oregon, Nevada, Wisconsin, and the City of Boulder, Colorado.

 Watch the Signal in Action